How 7 Travel Photographers Get Their Perfect Shot 2

 How 7 Travel Photographers Get Their Perfect Shot

-Want to know the way to shoot like the professionals?
-We asked seven seasoned travel photographers to percentage with us how they get their best shots.
-Each of them spoke with us separately, but you’ll find their solutions have loads in common.
+Want to know how to shoot like the professionals?
+We asked seven seasoned travel photographers to share with us how they get their best shots.
+Each of them spoke with us separately, but you’ll find their solutions have a lot in common.
 Responses have been lightly edited and condensed.

 Kirsten Alana